 TENNESSEE VALLEY RR ACQUIRES RARE “BABY” TRAINMASTER LOCOMOTIVE

-Historic Fairbanks-Morse H16-66 Locomotive Joins Tennessee Valley Railroad Museum’s Collection
+Historic Fairbanks-Morse H16-66 Locomotive Adds Sparkle to Tennessee Valley Railroad Museum’s Collection

 Tennessee Valley Railroad Museum (TVRM) has proudly announced the addition of an iconic Fairbanks-Morse model H16-66 #F3060 locomotive to their collection, a gracious donation from the Tennessee Valley Authority (TVA).
 Manufactured in 1958 and affectionately termed the “Baby” Trainmaster, this 1600 horsepower locomotive stands as a testimony to the ingenuity of its time, being a sibling to the more powerful 2400 H24-66 Trainmaster.
 Fairbanks-Morse’s contributions to the locomotive realm were noteworthy but brief, making this particular model one of the rare remnants of their legacy.

 Museum President Tim Andrews expressed his gratitude: “TVRM is deeply honored to receive this invaluable piece from TVA.
 Our commitment lies in enlightening the public about the pivotal role of railroads in sculpting the Tennessee Valley.
 And this locomotive is a fitting representation of the harmonious collaboration between railroads and TVA in energizing our local economy.”